pablovin/ChefsHatGYM/docs/source/03_environment.rst

    * - actionIsRandom
      - bool
      - If the action performed by the agent was randomly selected - usually True when the action performed by the agent was invalid.
+   * validAction
+     - bool
+     - If the action performed by the agent was a valid action based on the game rules.
    * - matches
      - int
      - The current number of matches